wrightrocket/socketstatfun/README.md

 * source ss.fun

-If you have sourced the ss function before, then it is recommended to unset the ss function and SSOPT variable before sourcing the ss function again:
+If you have sourced the ss function before, then it is recommended to unset the ss function and SS_OPT variable before sourcing the ss function again:

-* unset SSOPT
+* unset SS_OPT

 * unset ss